Author of the #1 New York Times bestseller If I Stay

 About Gayle Forman

 Gayle Forman is the author of the #1 New York Times bestseller If I Stay, and an executive producer and writer on the hit 2014 film version.
 She is also the author of its New York Times bestselling sequel Where She Went, as well as Just One Day, Just One Year, and the companion e-novella Just One Night.
 Her next novel, I Was Here, was released in January 2015 and hit the New York Times bestseller list soon after.
-Her first adult novel, Leave Me, was published in September 2016.
+Her first adult novel, Leave Me, was published in September 2016 and her most recent young adult novel, I Have Lost My Way, was released March 2018.

 Gayle Forman is an experienced and enthusiastic lecturer who has specially crafted talks for a wide-variety of audiences, including educators, teens and tweens, college students, and library groups.
 In her lectures, Forman speaks to her own life experiences as well as her craft and the building of a great story.